Workers Compensation Questions? Here a Top Workers Comp Lawyer Tells You What You Need To Know.

 For example, if you break a leg, no matter how well the leg heals, it's never quite the same.
 Lots of people with neck and back injuries never return or never really feel like they've returned to that level they were before.
 That lump sum payment at the end of a workers' comp case is meant to compensate you for the change in your body and your ability to do work.

-I guess the last thing I should tell you is, just because you get hurt at work, there may still also be a third party case, a case that goes to the courthouse.
-In other words, you could have accident or injury, but you can have a Workers Comp case as well as a third party case.
+I guess the last thing I should tell you is that just because you get hurt at work, there may still also be a third-party case, a case that goes to the courthouse.
+In other words, you could have an accident or injury, but you can have a Workers Comp case as well as a third-party case.
 One of the most typical examples here is if I represent a truck driver and the truck driver is struck by either somebody not working for anybody or another truck from another company.
 Then you can file a Workers Comp case as well as have a lawsuit from the guy who caused the crash.

 Shouldn't YOU Have The Best Liked Lawyer, Too?